 Castles for the rich and famous

-They are a magnet for the rich and famous.
+Castles have long been a magnet for the rich and famous.
 Bond actor David Beckham married former Spice Girl Victoria in a wedding fit for royalty with red velvet thrones and royal trumpeters to greet guests at Luttrellstown Castle near Dublin.

-Amberley Castle, West Sussex, England
+1- Amberley Castle, West Sussex, England

-The castle’s medieval atmosphere comes complete with suits of armour, tapestries, crossbows and arched stone doorways.
+The castle’s medieval atmosphere comes complete with suits of armour, tapestries, crossbows and arched stone castle doorways.